Start Competitive Analysis today with these easy steps

 - Who is engaging with them by liking, sharing and commenting?
 What does the engagement tell you?

 Your market is getting more competitive.
 It’s not just the usual suspects.
 It’s the startups and established brands thinking they can steam roller over you.
-This article suggested how to start Competitive Analysis today with these easy steps.
+This article suggested how to start Competitive Analysis today with these four steps.
 In our experience, we find that companies miss the basic stuff because it’s deemed as unimportant and a waste of time.
 But it’s the bedrock for the foothills of insight.

 Do you know enough about your competitors?